 Because they want to know how they can be better employees.
 Because getting a clear picture of performance helps identify weaknesses to be improved as well as strengths that can be leveraged.
 Because being heard makes employees feel valued.

 This feedback goes both ways, too.
 You stand to learn as much from your employee’s and they do from you.
-Which is another important reason to take what they say seriously.
+Which is another important reason to take what they say seriously?
 Employee feedback makes a huge impact on engagement.
-Managers giving little or no feedback fail to engage up to 98% of their work force.
+Managers giving little or no feedback fail to engage up to 98% of the workforce.

-So, voice of the employee is critical to business.
+So, the voice of the employee is critical to business.
 There are many benefits.
-Here's 20 of them:
+Here are 20 of them:

 1. You motivate better performance